 Did Ecdysterone Have Any Side Effects?

 There were no side effects to speak of either.
-Ecdysterone had no adverse effect on various markers of liver and kidney function.
+Ecdysterone supplementation had no adverse effect on various biomarkers of liver and kidney function.

 The researchers also wanted to see how ecdysterone affected hormone levels, so they looked at:

 - Estradiol (a form of the hormone estrogen)

 - Luteinizing hormone (which stimulates the production of testosterone)

 Here’s how the researchers sum up their findings: